Ever wanted to run an Ad on YouTube? This blog post will give you a free, detailed guide on how to run YouTube Ads.

 So it's a good practice to set a tight daily budget at the campaign level when setting up your campaign.
 Then you can easily adjust this from the campaign screen.

 So that's the basics on how to set up a YouTube Ad.

 I highly recommend getting started and giving it a try.
 If you need more help or want a professional to run your ads, let me know and I'd be happy to help.
-We probably have some of our certifications on the side of our blog, but I like to understand what you want to accomplish with running YouTube Ads before moving any further.
+We have some of our certifications on the side of our blog, but I like to understand what you want to accomplish with running YouTube Ads before moving any further.